ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 {{attester}} for more details.

-4. If the attestation process completes successfully, the client creates a Token Request to send to the designated Issuer (generally via the Attester).
+4. If the attestation process completes successfully, the client creates a Token Request to send to the designated Issuer (generally via the Attester, though it is not required to be sent through the Attester).
 The Attester and Issuer might be functions on the same server, depending on the deployment model (see {{deployment}}).
 Depending on the attestation process, it is possible for attestation to run alongside the issuance protocol, e.g., where